Please check your Spam/Junk folder if you cannot see the email in your inbox.

 Not all journaling sessions will be like this, they certainly weren’t for me, a lot of the time they stay in 'storytelling' mode and sometimes dip into this heavier mode, but I did have breakthrough moments like this and it certainly taught me how to be more brutally honest in all sessions and never skirt over stuff superficially.

-When I come to the end of my 20 mins or so of heavy heart journalling, I sometimes like to close with a few minutes about positive things, things that are thriving in my life, things that I'm looking forward to or things I am appreciative for.
-It's a huge cliché that gratitude journaling helps your mental well-being but it really works, think of a few things that come to mind and really sit with those feelings and observe what those thoughts do to your body and mind.
+When I come to the end of my 20 minutes or so of heavy heart journaling, I sometimes like to close with a few minutes about more positive things, things that are thriving in my life, things that I'm looking forward to or things I am appreciative of.
+It's a huge cliché that gratitude journaling helps your mental well-being, but it can help lighten the load if you need to.
+Think of a few things that come to mind and sit with those feelings and observe what those thoughts do to your body and mind.
 They could be as simple as 'I'm thankful for my comfy bed, my partner, my home, this online community, this learning', things like that.

 Sometimes my journaling has ONLY positive thoughts, some days you will feel like you've got nothing left to say, so to keep things going and keep showing up maybe write about all the good things in your life, your mini-wins and breakthroughs, realisations about yourself or your hopes and dreams, even something as simple as how fortunate you are to be able to give yourself this time each day to focus on YOU.

-Check out my Emotional Embodiment masterclass series for extra help with this!
+Check out my Emotional Embodiment masterclass series for extra help with this.
 It's a 12-part guided somatic journaling course with writing exercises along with the appropriate movement, breath or meditation elements to allow emotional expression and processing to happen.
 Ideal for anyone looking to deepen their journaling practice or anyone lost on how to do it!
+It's a part of my Membership.

 Discuss this with me on your preferred social channel